-Oxygen passes from the lung tissue to the blood via the alveoli, or air sacs.
-Ideally, oxygenated blood leaves the lungs and travels to the other tissues in the body.
-The body, especially the brain and heart, needs sufficient amounts of oxygen to survive.
+Oxygen passes into the blood from lung tissue through the alveoli, or air sacs.
+Oxygenated blood then leaves the lungs and travels around the body to other tissues.
+Vital organs and systems, especially the brain and heart, need enough oxygen to survive.

-COPD damages the lungs, and if they get seriously damaged, a person may develop hypoxia.
+COPD damages the air sacs in the lungs and interferes with this process.
+If the damage reaches a critical point, a person may develop hypoxia.
 Hypoxia occurs when the blood does not deliver enough oxygen to the air sacs in the lungs.

 - less ability to tolerate physical activity

 - rapid breathing